ujr/swtools/doc/Tools.md

 - “start testing as soon as possible” (_test driven development_) and “top-down testing is a natural extension of top-down design and top-down coding” [p.146]
+- if you build something, “make sure it has some conceptual integrity” and “build it in increments” [p.263] (be _agile_)
 - “rewriting will always remain an important part of programming” [p.311] (*refactoring*, that is, reading and revising)